98.12.28 Otokotachi no Wakare

-98.12.28 Otokotachi no Wakare (98.12.28 男達の別れ) is the third and final live album by Japanese dub band Fishmans.
+98.12.28 Otokotachi no Wakare (98.12.28 男達の別れ) is the third live album by Japanese neo-psychedelic dream pop band Fishmans.
 It documents the band's final live performance with frontman Shinji Sato.
 The show was recorded and filmed at Akasaka Blitz on December 28, 1998, and was first released on September 29, 1999, by Polydor Records in Japan.
 The album title roughly translates to "A Farewell of Men: December 28th, 1998", a reference to the tour name, and to bassist Yuzuru Kashiwabara's departure from the band and the end of the band's three-piece era.
 The performance was released on DVD under the name Otokotachi no Wakare 98.12.28 @ Akasaka Blitz (男達の別れ 98.12.28 @赤坂Blitz) in 2005.

 Background

 On December 28, 1998, the last day of the Otokotachi no Wakare tour, Fishmans would perform their final concert at Akasaka Blitz.
 While initially intended as a farewell to bassist Yuzuru Kashiwabara, who was departing from the band, it ultimately served as a farewell to frontman Shinji Sato and to Fishmans as a whole, as Sato suddenly died within months, more or less ending the band as they did not release any new music and only performed reunion shows from then on.